Evaluating Correctness and Faithfulness of Instruction-Following Models for Question Answering: Introduction

-Our findings suggest that, for correctness, \textit{recall} -- the proportion of tokens in the reference answer also present in the model response -- exhibits the highest correlation than lexical overlap metrics like EM or F1.
-For faithfulness, \textit{K-Precision} -- the proportion of model response tokens that appear in the knowledge snippet -- correlates better with human judgments than any other token-overlap metric.
-Among model-based metrics, i.e., using a model to determine the correctness/faithfulness of an answer w.r.t. reference answer/knowledge, GPT-4 correlates the most but it is expensive and prone to systematic biases \cite{wang2023llmfaireval}.
-However, we find that lexical overlap metrics are close to model-based metrics, allowing us to evaluate several instruction-following models at a large-scale.
+Our findings suggest that for correctness, \textit{recall} -- proportion of tokens in the reference answer that are also in the model's response -- exhibits a higher correlation than traditional QA metrics like EM or F1.
+For faithfulness, \textit{K-Precision} -- proportion of tokens in model response that appear in the knowledge snippet -- correlates better than any other lexical metric.
+Although GPT-4 as an evaluator achieves the highest correlation for both correctness and faithfulness, it is expensive and prone to systematic biases \cite{wang2023llmfaireval}.
+We demonstrate that our proposed lexical metrics are close to GPT-4-based evaluation, allowing us to evaluate instruction-following models at a large scale.

-A faithful model should not only answer a question when relevant knowledge is provided, but it should also abstain from answering when irrelevant knowledge is provided.
-Hence, we also measure the model's ability to abstain from answering as an evaluation for faithfulness.
+A faithful model should not only answer when the provided knowledge is relevant, but also abstain from answering when it is irrelevant.
+Hence, we also consider the model's ability to abstain from answering as a measure of its faithfulness.

 To summarize, our contributions are as follows:

 \ignore{ For correctness w.r.t information need, our findings suggest that instruction-following models can perform at par, and even outperform fine-tuned models.
 However, traditional QA metrics like EM and F1 tend to considerably underestimate their true performance.
 We conduct a human analysis of 900 model responses, categorizing failure cases of lexical matching (based on a similar study by \citealt{kamalloo2023evaluating}).
 We found that more than 50\% responses are semantically equivalent to the reference answers, but are misjudged by EM and F1 due to added verbosity.
 To find a suitable metric, we explored several alternatives: other lexical matching-based metrics, semantic similarity-based metrics, and based on some recent works \cite{chiang2023vicuna,kamalloo2023evaluating}, using LLMs like GPT-4 \cite{openai2023gpt4} as evaluators via prompting.
 We found that GPT-4-based evaluation shows the greatest correlation with human judgments.
 However, a simple token-level overlap metric \textit{recall} --- the proportion of tokens in the reference answer also present in the model response --- exhibits the highest correlation among the lexical matching-based metrics, thereby providing a cheap and computationally inexpensive alternative to assess model performance.
 Based on recall, we find that GPT-3.5 consistently outperforms fine-tuned baseline across all three tasks.